2014 West Virginia Mountaineers football team: Alabama

-Led by Clint Trickett 511 passing yards, West Virginia gave away a 22-point lead before Josh Lambert kicked a game winning 47-yard field goal to give West Virginia a 40-37 win over rival Maryland.
+Led by Clint Trickett's 511 passing yards, West Virginia gave away a 22-point lead before Josh Lambert kicked a game winning 47-yard field goal to give West Virginia a 40-37 win over rival Maryland.
 Clint Trickett threw for 4 touchdowns in the win and Mario Alford was on the receiving end of two of those touchdowns.
 Kevin White had his best game of the season with 13 catches for 216 yards and a touchdown.
 West Virginia’s defense held the Terrapins to 4 of 15 on third downs and forced an interception.
 This win erased the bad memory for the Mountaineers of the 37-0 blowout in the 2013 installment of this rivalry.